tuchandra/sitev2/content/posts/section_230_and_neutrality.md

 ## The history of Section 230
-The basis for Section 230 predates the internet, and instead goes to 1950.
+The basis for Section 230 predates the internet and goes back to 1950.
 A Los Angeles bookstore owner was jailed for having an erotic novel in the store, convicted under a local law stating that if a storekeeper carried obscene material, they could be held responsible.
 The Supreme Court [struck down this ordinance](https://en.wikipedia.org/wiki/Smith_v._California), saying that there's no way a distributor could review all of their content before selling it.

 Fast forward 40 years, and early internet services have emerged.
 One platform (CompuServe) didn't moderate content at all, and another (Prodigy) did.
 Both were sued for defamation.
 Judges held that the first was not held liable because they, like the LA bookstore, were just a distributor.
 The second, though, was liable; they were considered a *publisher* of content, because of the moderation and other curation efforts.